 No, but if you need to show a higher academic level than school-leaving, then you could provide your SAT or ACT score report, or you could use one to support your application.
 Also if you won`t receive your final school leaving certificate or required university transcript within our application deadline.
 Please submit your score report together with your complete application.
 We recommend subject tests in Maths and Physics.

-Our campusportal is open for applications from 01 April.
+Our campus portal is open for applications from 02 April.
 The earlier you register and upload your documents, the earlier they can be checked by our admissions committee.
 We will contact you if we need additional documents or information from you.
-So don´t wait until last minute.The final application deadline for international students is 15 May, for EU citizen it´s 15 July.
+So don´t wait until last minute.The final application deadline is 31 July.
+We recommend an application timeline of 15 May latest for international students (for visa reasons) and 15 July latest for EU applicants and those not living in the Mannheim area yet (for student housing reasons).
 EU citizen with EU passports may apply with their last mid-term report or certificate of their grade 12 winter semester.
 They will then have to submit their final university-entrance qualification by 15 July.

 Sorry, no. We need your final grades.
 Alternatively submit a SAT/ACT test and apply based on your score report in one of those tests.